helisureja/healthcare_fraud_detection/README.md

 Healthcare fraud represents a significant and ongoing challenge, leading to billions of dollars in losses annually and diverting resources from legitimate patient care.
 This project provides a comprehensive, data-driven solution for detecting and preventing fraudulent healthcare claims using machine learning and real-time analytics.

+The dataset has been fetched from kaggle's healthcare fraud detection analysis dataset
+##The data model is comprised of the following four tables:

+beneficiary_data – Stores comprehensive patient information, including demographics and health conditions.

+inpatient_data – Captures details of hospital admissions and associated provider information.

+outpatient_data – Records information related to outpatient visits and the corresponding healthcare providers.

+fraudulent_provider – Serves as a reference to label and identify whether a provider is involved in fraudulent activities.

 ## Key Highlights

 - ⚕️ **Problem Addressed**: Detection of fraudulent claims by healthcare providers, improving the integrity of healthcare systems.